lebr0nli/GEP/README.md

 You can also add your custom key bindings by modifying `~/GEP/geprc.py`.

-## A tiny side effect :(
+## The trade-offs

+Since GDB Python API doesn't have a good API to fully control and emulate its prompt, this plug-in has some side effects.

+However, the side effects are avoidable, here are the guides to avoid them:

+### `gdb.event.before_prompt`

-The gdb event: `gdb.event.before_prompt` may be called only once, and this issue maybe will never, and can't be fixed.
+The GDB Python API event: `gdb.event.before_prompt` may be called only once.

 So if you are using a GDB plug-in that is listening on this event, this plug-in will cause some bugs.

 > As far as I know, pwndbg and gef won't be bothered by this side effect now.

 To avoid this, you can change the callback function by adding them to `gdb.prompt_hook`, `gdb.prompt_hook` has almost the same effects with `event.before_prompt`, but `gdb.prompt_hook` can be directed invoke, so this plug-in still can emulate that callback for you!

+### `dont-repeat`

+When your input is empty and directly press `ENTER`, GDB will execute the previous command from history if that command doesn't have the property: `dont-repeat`.

+As far as I know, there is no GDB API for checking a command's property.

+So, I added some commonly used commands (for original GDB API and GEF) which have that property in a list to avoid repeatedly executing them.

+If you have some user-defined function that has `dont-repeat` property, add your command into the list manually, too.

+> Note: The list is in `.gdbinit-gep.py` and the variable name is `DONT_REPEAT`.
+>
+> If you found some commands which should or shouldn't be added in that list, let me know on the issue page, thanks!

 ## Bugs, suggestions, and ideas

-If you found any bug or you have any suggestions/ideas about this plug-in, feel free to leave your feedback on the Github issue page or send me a pull request!
+If you found any bug, or you have any suggestions/ideas about this plug-in, feel free to leave your feedback on the GitHub issue page or send me a pull request!

 Thanks!